DirkToewe/DelTri4S/README.md

   <dt>Segments:<dd> Lines that are uniquely defined by a pair of Nodes.
 A mesh may contain
   intersecting segments but it woll not be Delaunay triangulatable.
-Segments are used in constrained Delaunay triangulation to confine triangulated areas and to ensure that certain edges are part of the triangulation.
+Segments are used in constrained Delaunay Triangulations to confine triangulated areas and to enforce that certain edges are part of the triangulation.

   <dt>Triangle:<dd> Triangles that are uniquely identified by a triple of Nodes with positive
   orientation.
 Each node pair may only be part of one triangle.
 </dl>

-`TriMeshIndexed` is the fasted `TriMesh` implementation available.
+`TriMeshIndexed` is the fastest `TriMesh` implementation available.
 ```scala
 import deltri.TriMeshIndexed